ENCODE-DCC/caper/README.md

 	$ cromweller run gs://some/where/my.wdl -i s3://over/here/input.json
 	```

-* **Deepcopy for input JSON file**: You may want to have all data files defined in your input JSON file automatically copied to a target backend storage.
+* **Deepcopy for input JSON file**: You may want to have all data files defined in your input JSON file automatically transferred to a target remote storage.
 Deepcopying is allowed for several text file extensions (`.json`, `.tsv` and `.csv`).
-Any string with absolute path/URI in your input JSON will be recursively copied to a target backend storage.
+Any string value with absolute path/URI in your input JSON will be recursively copied to a target backend storage.
 For example of the above command.

 	```bash
 	$ cromweller run gs://some/where/my.wdl -i s3://over/here/input.json --deepcopy -b gcp
 	```
-	Let's say that you specified a target backend as `gcp` (Google Clooud Platform) then target storage will be on `gs://` (Google Cloud Storage) and your input JSON (`s3://over/here/input.json`) looks like the following:
+	Let's say that you specified a target backend as `gcp` (Google Clooud Platform) then corresponding target storage will be `gs://` (Google Cloud Storage) and your input JSON (`s3://over/here/input.json`) looks like the following:
 	```json
 	{
 		"txt_file": "s3://over/here/info.json",